Permitting and Review

 OFS guidelines, policies, and procedures can be found in the CPDC Resource Library by selecting 'Fire Safety' from the Form Type drop-down menu.

-There are some construction activities that may be started prior to the OSFM approval of construction documents.
-The guidelines for this process can be found in the CPDC Bulletin 20-005: Project Types for SFM Delegation Work in Advance of Final SFM Approval.
+Construction may not proceed without OFS approval of construction documents.
+There are limited exceptions to this rule.
+Those exceptions and guidelines for the exception process can be found in the CPDC Bulletin 20-005: Project Types for SFM Delegation Work in Advance of Final SFM Approval.

 4. Seismic Peer Review